NorwegianRefugeeCouncil/core-uganda-pilot/docs/getting_started.md

 - Start the frontend `make serve-pwa`
 - Start the admin frontend `make serve-admin`
 - Open the browser https://core-app-frontend.dev:3000
+	- Authenticate with \<whatever\>`@nrc.no` (any email ending with `nrc.no`)
+	- Click `Login with Norwegian Refugee Council`
+	- Put any password (there is no password verification for this development oidc-provider)
 - Open the browser https://core-admin-frontend.dev:3001
 - Credentials will be generated in `creds/`

+## What is my user/password?

+You can put any password you want in the fake oidc provider.

 # Component Overview